bradodarb/schleppy/README.md

 # schleppy
-Utilities for accessing and transforming data structures
+Utilities for traversing and transforming data structures